Discover how our increasingly digital world could change the future of collections

 Explore four technology-based art installations, exclusively created using images and metadata of 19th-century city maps.
 Each artwork combines contemporary digital technologies and traditional analogue processes.
 Algorithmically generated imagery and real-time virtual environments are used next to precious metal gilding and historical woodworking techniques.
 Shown alongside maps from our digital archive and original source books, the exhibition highlights how the Library is not simply a repository of knowledge, but a storehouse of creative potential that is constantly generating new avenues for culture.

-Image Credit: Michael Takeo Magruder
+Image courtesy of Michael Takeo Magruder